heptarch/heptarch.github.io/drafts/cone.md

 We have now viewed the cone, and its warm shavings, from a variety of angles.
 It inflects, ripples, flourishes with affordance, and we emerge from the exercise having drawn forth unexpected themes and harmonics.
 But arguably, we never saw the cone at all: only saw reflected back the things that we brought to it, only heard our self-melodies echo, only bore ourselves in its vessel.
 I write myself and only myself.
 Maybe there is no cone at all, just the apocryphal interrogative reworked as a framing device: <!-- a nominalist fiction,--> the imaginary pivot around which the whole corpus revolves.

 But these too are merely words.
-They distract us from the business of cutting reality with a knife, substituting the tool for its image and the act for its declaration. <!-- We highlighted this nominalist turn in the structuring metaphor of the cone.--> The same goes for nominalism of denial or dialetheia: the dungheap of cone is no better than the dungheap of no-cone is no better than the dungheap of cone/no-cone.
+They distract us from the business of cutting reality with a knife, substituting the tool for its image and the act for its declaration. <!-- We highlighted this nominalist turn in the structuring metaphor of the cone.--> The same goes for the nominalism of denial or dialetheia: the dungheap of cone is no better than the dungheap of no-cone is no better than the dungheap of cone/no-cone.
 They are all dungheaps.

 So what is left?